sahushoumik23/Automated-Web-Server-using-CI-CD-Pipeline/Readme.md

 <h3>With this the Automated server is up and running to be used....host files or webpages and it will automatic deploy the program to the server...</h3>

-In case of any problem or query just DM me on y Linkedin Profile:
+In case of any problem or query just Direct Message(DM) me on my Linkedin Profile:

 https://www.linkedin.com/in/shoumik-sahu-3b5631188